Your marriage is in crisis.

 The Bottom Line: Which Should You Choose?

-If your marriage is on the brink—if your spouse wants a divorce, if time is running out, if you’re the only one willing to work on it—you need marriage coaching.
+If your marriage is on the brink, if your spouse wants a divorce, if time is running out, or if you’re the only one willing to work on it, marriage coaching may be the more practical first step.

 That said, you might need both eventually.